ashilohfaith-debug/LeetCode/Day004/groupAnagrams.md

 map.putIfAbsent(sortedS, new ArrayList<>());
 ```

+Both of the above code snippets produce the same result.

 Using the `get()` function, the original string is added to the corresponding ArrayList of its sorted key.

 Finally, the `values()` function retrieves all the grouped ArrayLists from the HashMap, and they are returned as a `List<List<String>>`.